redbadger/stack/readme.md

 Incoming requests can hit any node of the swarm and will be routed to an instance of the service (that has published the port) by the swarm's mesh routing.

 You can also describe stack configurations (published services) in `stacks.yml` and use the configuration utility (`./provisioning/osx/configure/lib/index.js --help`) to write deployable compose-files from multiple merged compose files (includes automatic port assignment).
-Combined with the local `dns` server and `nginx` load balancer, this allows you to access published services by FQDNs in the form `http://service.stack.local` (in this case http://visualizer.services.local and http://web.app.local).
+Combined with the local `dns` server and `haproxy` load balancer, this allows you to access published services by FQDNs in the form `http://service.stack.local` (in this case http://visualizer.services.local and http://web.app.local).
 Full documentation for the configuration utility is coming soon :-)

 ## To set up the cluster
 1. Install VirtualBox and Docker for Mac (I had a few problems deploying a stack with 17.06 so maybe use 17.05 or below).